Ekana Cricket Stadium: History

-Controversies

-Indian captain Hardik Pandya criticized this arena's pitch after national team played a low scoring T20 game against touring New Zealand team.
-Many noticed that the pitch favoured spin bowling which is unusual for a T20 game.
-The pitch favoured so much to the spinners that Kiwi captain Mitchell Santner asked his main fast bowlers whether they can spin the ball, Later UP association fired the pitch curator who made the pitch.
-But as per many Indian team management told the curator to alter pitch and he didn't get enough time to prepare a quality pitch.

-Events hosted
+Events

-The stadium has hosted two major events organized by the government.
+The venue has hosted two major events organized by the UP government.

-Award giving ceremony
+Award distribution ceremony

 On 19 August 2021, an award giving ceremony was held at the stadium by the state government to honor the athletes who won the medals at 2020 Summer Olympics that was held in 2021 at Tokyo, Japan.
 They all were facilitated with monetary rewards given by the Uttar Pradesh government.
-The highest prize was given to the Niraj Chopra who was the only one from India to won gold medal in Javelin throw.
+The highest prize was given to Neeraj Chopra who was the only one from India to win gold medal in Javelin throw.

-Oath-taking ceremony
+Swearing-in ceremony

-On 25 March 2022, the venue hosted the oath taking ceremony of Chief Minister, Shri Yogi Adityanath and his ministers of the consecutive second ministry after the historic win in 2022 Uttar Pradesh Legislative Assembly elections.
-The oath was given by the Governor Anandiben Patel.
-Many VVIP's, celebrities, big businessmen were invited in the ceremony including the Prime Minister, Shri Narendra Modi, Union Home Minister, Shri Amit Shah and the Chief Ministers of various big and NDA led Indian states.
+On 25 March 2022, at the venue Yogi Adityanath took oath as chief minister of Uttar Pradesh along with his cabinet, after his impressive victory in 2022 Uttar Pradesh Legislative Assembly elections.
+The oath was given by the Governor of state, Anandiben Patel.

+Many VVIP's, celebrities, big businessmen were invited in the ceremony including the Prime Minister Narendra Modi, Union Home minister Amit Shah and the Chief Ministers of NDA led states.